 Community Health Director

 Though someone with a Bachelor’s degree could gain employment as a community health director, most communities prefer a graduate degree.
-While an MPA isn’t a specific job requirement, the courses a graduate will have completed compliment the skills required to get this job.
+While an MPA isn’t a specific job requirement, the courses a graduate will have completed complement the skills required to get this job.

 Strong communication, team building, public speaking, and organizational skills, are among the skills this director will need.
 An MPA arms you with these as well as the ability to design and carry out programs designed to promote health and prevent disease.